rhildred/rhildred.github.io.20170718/courses/MB215/specification.md

 ![notes](slidenotestart://)

-Many times one individual gets to where all 3 sombreros.
+Many times one individual gets to wear all 3 sombreros.
 When that is the case, one gains a new understanding.
 When there are different individuals in different sombreros then it is really important to have a disciplinary approach where the 3 can work as one.

 Picture: from the book "Specification by Example" - Gojko Adzic 2011